 Scerri, H. 2012, "The Revival of Scholastic Sacramental Theology after the Publication of Aeterni Patris", Irish Theological Quarterly, vol. 77, pp. 265-285.

 Scerri, H. 2012, "Table Fellowship: A Religious Experience?
 Some Reflections on the Maltese Context" in Religious Experience, North and South, ed.
 Renè Gothoni, Peter Lang, Oxford, pp. 25-49.

-FDT3010 - Paper 1 - Sacred Scripture, Fundamental and Dogmatic Theology
+FDT3010 - Synoptic Study-Unit - Sacred Scripture, Fundamental and Dogmatic Theology

 THL3161 - Synoptic Study-Unit Paper 3 - Fundamental and Dogmatic Theology